-Please note that just because your employer reimburses you for your ticket doesn’t mean you are considered a corporate rider.
-If you are unsure if your company is a participate or not please reach out to us at MCCATransportationServices@signatureboston.com and we can assist.
+Please note: if your employer just reimburses you for your ticket, that doesn’t mean you are considered a corporate rider.
+If you are unsure if your company is a participant, please reach out to us at MCCATransportationServices@signatureboston.com and we can assist.

 **The current price for a public ticket on the North Station route & East Boston route is $5.00 for one-way & $10.00 for round trip.**

 Can I get a refund for unused tickets or service disruptions?